11 April 2020

 State Library Victoria is temporarily closed to the public.

 Victorians can access librarians remotely through the online Ask a Librarian chat service, along with free online access to library collections and ebooks, journals and other databases with a library membership.
 Those without a current membership can easily join for free at slv.vic.gov.au/join.

 More information at www.slv.vic.gov.au

 Melbourne Recital Centre

-Melbourne Recital Centre has temporarily suspended all public events for four weeks, with performances set to resume from Monday 13 April.
+Melbourne Recital Centre has temporarily closed and suspended all public events until 30 June.

 All concerts and events will be postponed or cancelled, and all customers will be offered a refund or the opportunity to exchange into a future performance.

 More information: melbournerecital.com.au

 Geelong Arts Centre

 Geelong Arts Centre has temporarily closed and cancelled all scheduled performances and events until 30 June.